cxnturi0n/traffic-analyzer/README.md

 Postgis is an extension of Postgres so I could use the simple and well documented Javascript driver.
 To avoid opening a connection for each request, I used the out of the box connection pool provided by the driver itself.
 More details here: backend/src/databases/postgres.databases.js.

 ## Try it
 To demonstrate the software in action to the professors, I'm presenting two approaches.

+### Deploy locally through docker compose
-The first one, although a bit more complex, grants you complete control over the involved services.
+Although a bit more complex, grants you complete control over the involved services.
 This includes accessing the webpage, the API, PGAdmin (if uncommented from the docker-compose file), and the Neo4j web interface.
 To proceed with this approach, you should be equipped with a Linux environment containing Docker, as the initialization scripts require it.
 I have successfully tested it on both AMD64 and ARM64 architectures.

 The `deploy/install.sh` script handles the following tasks:
 1. Installs necessary dependencies for launching services and loading data into the database.
 This involves tools like `ogr2ogr` from the GDAL package.